isomerpages/ogp/_careers/product-designer.md

 You will work on meaningful projects that solve problems pertinent to our society, from transportation, to education, to healthcare.
 The public sector is full of opportunities where even the simplest software can have a big impact on people’s lives.
 You will have direct ownership of your work with over 70% of our projects starting as ground up initiatives.
 Rather than work on commercial ventures commonly found in the startup scene, we're here to improve how we live as a society through what we can offer as a government.

-### **What it is like working here**
-**Rapid Prototyping** - Instead of spending too much time debating ideas we prefer testing them.
-This identifies potential problems quickly, and more importantly, conveys what is possible to others easily.

-**Ownership** - In addition to technical responsibilities, this means having opinions on what is being done and having ideas on what should be done next.
-Building something that you believe in is the best way to build something good.

-**Continuous Learning** - Working on new ideas often means not fully understanding what you are working on.
-Taking time to learn new architectures, frameworks, technologies, and even languages is not just encouraged but essential.

 ### **Who we are looking for**
 We look for people who: